 : Whilst looking at the work of ley researcher Michael Behrend I noted a reference to a long-distance ley.
-I am not a fan of such alignments, having found them to be inaccurate at best, but this one mentioned passing through my area of interest taking in Hillbury Fort, Compton Church and Deerleap Barrow towards Dorking.
-This barrow had not been included in my researches as it is outside the area I had originally decided upon.
+I am not a fan of such alignments, having found them inaccurate at best, but this one mentioned passing through my area of interest, taking in Hillbury Fort, Compton Church and Deerleap Barrow towards Dorking.
+This barrow was not included in my research as it is outside the area I had originally decided upon.

-I had never seen Deerleap Barrow as it is in private woodland about half a mile north of the Wotton Hatch pub on the A25 east of Abinger Hammer, and as I did not know the identity of the landowner decided on a bit of non-intrusive trespassing.
+I had never seen Deerleap Barrow as it is in private woodland about half a mile north of the Wotton Hatch pub on the A25 east of Abinger Hammer, and as I did not know the identity of the landowner, decided on a bit of non-intrusive trespassing.
 The barrow was easy to find, standing out on an area of cleared land in the deciduous woodland.
-GPS readings were taken at around five-metre intervals around the perimeter ditch and photographs taken.
+GPS readings were recorded at around five-metre intervals around the perimeter ditch and photographs were taken.
 The barrow was planted with saplings – incredible that this is allowed on a Scheduled Ancient Monument!
-Upon leaving the land a notice was seen stating that the private woodland was part of the Wotton Estate.
+Upon leaving the land I found a notice stating that the private woodland was part of the Wotton Estate.

 In the office, the downloaded and adjusted GPS readings were compared with the downloaded Ordnance Survey extract and found to be an extremely good fit.